f0Fx/Ciscord/README.md

 ## What is ciscord?

-Ciscord is an alternative to Discord, written in C.
+Ciscord is an alternative to Discord, written in C++.

 ## Features: